 In cats, the symptoms are less clear and harder to notice, such as decreased appetite and weight loss.

 And be careful what you put in the trash can.
 Dogs, especially, are notorious for helping themselves to the turkey carcass or steak bones, which can get stuck in your dog’s esophagus, or trachea.
 Sharp pieces of bones can also injure your dog’s mouth, esophagus, and stomach, and can cause severe internal injuries.

 Other Human Treats, Including Alcohol

-Moreover, the seemingly harmless mints common in the holiday season cause life-threatening problems for your dog if they contain xylitol, also found in food items such as candy, gum, some peanut butters, and baked goods, and personal hygiene products, such as toothpaste and mouthwash.
+For instance, the seemingly harmless mints common in the holiday season can cause life-threatening problems for your dog if they contain xylitol, also found in food items such as candy, chewing gum, some peanut butters, and baked goods, and personal hygiene products, such as toothpaste and mouthwash.

 Symptoms occur quickly after dogs eat items containing xylitol.
 Vomiting is generally first, followed by symptoms associated with the sudden lowering of your dog’s blood sugar (hypoglycemia), such as decreased activity, weakness, staggering, incoordination, collapse, and seizures.
 Check the package label to see if the product contains xylitol and call your vet immediately if it does.

 As for eating chocolate, some pets develop severe complications, including liver failure, bleeding disorders, and death.
 As with xylitol, if you suspect your dog has eaten chocolate, consider it an emergency and call your veterinarian immediately.